titan-fail/Ninja_Update/README.md

 If you are updating from a version prior to 4.3.0, it will attempt to manually delete the compiled.php located in /bootstrap/cache/ under your Invoice Ninja directory.
-If the file is not there, it will move on (needed for updating from versions < 4.3.0).
+If the file is not there, it will move on.

 Please note that this DOES NOT backup the MySQL database.
 If you would like to backup the database, consider running mysqldump on a similar schedule.